Designing virtual simulations for pharmacy education

 Students can pause, replay, or speed up videos to match their individual learning pace and comfort level.

-In-context learning prompts
+Contextual learning prompts

 Relevant tips appear within the scenarios to clarify clinical concepts, reinforce knowledge, and support memory retention.